artsandmetaphysics/goodlifeodyssey/_meditations/duty-to-others-and-platos-apology.md

 Can a person be good yet spend all their time and money on themselves, their family, and their friends?

 For example, my children are fed, educated, and even entertained.
 We own a house.
 We saved, so we won’t need to work until we are bent.
 But there is always more.
 We want to travel, own art, and buy a summer home.
-Would it be selfish to continue spending mostly on ourselves?
+Would we be selfish to continue spending mostly on ourselves?

 I think so.
 But where does our _duty to others_ begin?
 And _how_ should we help?